solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
 -   `_deploy()`: Deploy any necessary contracts.
 This example demonstrates the deployment of Vault and an ERC20 token.
+Once the contracts are deployed, they are added to the `Addresses` contract by calling `addAddress()`.
 -   `_build(`): Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract
 -   `_run()`: Execute the proposal actions outlined in the `_build()` step.
 This function performs a call to `simulateActions()` from the inherited